 The design of the SIM Max Rescue is focused around the launch.
 The clubhead of this rescue is made out of a multi-material construction which allows for the center of gravity (COG) to be positioned with precision to ensure maximum launch.

 The SIM Max Rescue also features TaylorMade’s disruptive Twist Face technology.
-The corrective face angles of Twist Face ensures exceptional accuracy on both good and bad shots.
+The corrective face angles of Twist Face ensure exceptional accuracy on both good and bad shots.

 The Ping G410 hybrid with its larger profile is currently one of the best hybrids available on the market.
 The bigger profile of the G10 hybrid with re-shaped crown turbulators that frame that golf ball at address is easy to align and it inspires confidence over the golf ball.